Fill out IRS Form 8283 Online in 2026

 • What is the identifying number on Form 8283?

-The identifying number on Form 8283 is usually the Social Security Number (SSN) of the donor.
+The identifying number on the IRS 8283 form is usually the donor's Social Security Number (SSN).
 However, if the property is held in a trust or an LLC, the appropriate identifying number should be used, such as the SSN of the trust or the entity ID of the LLC.

 What users are saying about our online tool